sql-machine-learning/elasticdl/docs/designs/allreduce.md

 the existing active workers.
 The existing workers will then continue to run on the tasks at hand.
 1. The master pod will try to create a new worker pod after a specified restart delay period.
 1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
-    1. Lock all existing worker pods
+    1. Lock all existing worker pods.
-    1. Send the current model from one of the worker pods to master pod
+    1. Send the current model from one of the worker pods to master pod.
-    1. Initialize the model on the new worker pod using the current model that master pod just received
+    1. Initialize the model on the new worker pod using the current model that master pod just received.
-    1. All workers continue to operate and perform allreduce operations to update the model
+    1. All workers continue to operate and perform allreduce operations to update the model.

 Note that since the existing active workers have the exact same copy of the model after the previous allreduce operation completes, we can guarantee that the new worker will have the same copy of the model as the ones on other workers once the next